am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

      ![Design Tab](./imgs/Creating%20Charts/design-tab.png)

-2. On the Design tab, you can:
+2. Customize what data to display by using these features in the **Design** tab:

     - Select a chart style from the Chart Styles group.